 My proposal is to preferably adopt the scientific method, that is, a logical and systematic method to remove the impediments of subjectivity, so that every judgment of the leader is authenticated with objective evidence.
 Mind you, no one is so naive as to think that the adoption of such a method makes leaders infallible, the same scientific progress shows us that knowledge is the result of a journey.
 Otto Neurath, a philosopher not particularly sympathetic to me, has hit a beautiful metaphor of the scientific progress of man, which I try to summarize here: it is like sailing in the sea on a boat and at the same time continuing to build the boat itself, so that, sailing , learn how to fine-tune your boat, based on the sea conditions.
 All in a continuous and essentially infinite process.
 Therefore, the method is part of the development of knowledge and the knowledge is part of the development of the method.

 Here is the extent to which I intend to approach the scientific method with the practice of leadership.
-It is a way of personal growth, but also an objective one, of the leader within a constant search for the best possible harmony with reality.
+It is a way of personal growth, but also an objective one, of the rational leadership within a constant search for the best possible harmony with reality.
 And the reality of a leader consists of the market, production factors, economic management, asset and financial management and, above all, people.
 The choice of the scientific method has the first extraordinary effect of minimizing the influence of prejudices in the experimenting scientist (in our case in the leader).
 Yes, because even scientists with the best intentions cannot escape prejudice.
 They arise from personal beliefs, as well as from cultural beliefs, which means that man filters information based on his own experience.
 Unfortunately, this filtering process can lead a scientist to prefer one result over another.
 Isn't it the same (maybe worse) for a leader?

 It must be said that for the scientist there is the scientific community, which critically reviews the results in the verification process.
 What is the leader's "scientific community"?
 Simple, his team.
 It is in that context that the leader tests his own ideas and theories.
 Of course, it is essential that the "scientific method" is shared, but this is part of a leader's training task.
 I repeat, the methodology does not protect from errors.
 Scientists themselves make mistakes anyway.
 For example, they may mistake a hypothesis for an explanation of a phenomenon without performing experiments, or they may ignore data that does not support the hypothesis.
 Confirmation bias is the tendency to choose data that supports a hypothesis, ignoring data that doesn't.
 Do you know leaders who have never been victims of these distortions?